nathansmith/javascript-quiz/ANSWERS.md

     The `parseInt` function will take a number or string, and convert it into a whole number.
 This is not the same as `Math.round()`, because it simply removes everything after a decimal point.
 It will also remove any string values that follow a number.

     The `parseFloat` function will convert any number or string into a decimal representation, also culling any string values that follow.
-Also, 'parseInt' requires a "radix" (usually `10`) to be passed in as the second parameter.
+Also, `parseInt` requires a "radix" (usually `10`) to be passed in as the second parameter.
 Otherwise, values such as `09` change to `0` instead of `9`.

-    Using `parseFloat` will not convert a number into a certain number of decimal points.
+    Using `parseFloat` alone will not retain (nor add) a certain number decimal points.
 For instance, `'1.50'` (a string representing one dollar and fifty cents) would simply become `1.5`.
 To ensure a string representation of the correct number of decimal points, `toFixed()` must be used.

     ```js
     var radix = 10;